OffchainLabs/decentralized-timeboost-spec/README.md

 - a predecessor round number $P$
 - a consensus timestamp $T_R$
 - a pair of delayed inbox finality numbers, $I_{R,\mathrm{first}}$ and $I_{R,\mathrm{next}}$
+	- these represent a consecutive sequence of delayed inbox messages, with numbers $[I_{R,\mathrm{first}}, I_{R,\mathrm{next}})

 - an unordered set $N_R$ of non-priority transactions.
 A subset of these may be encrypted.
 If a non-priority transaction is encrypted, then the entire transaction is encrypted as a single ciphertext.
 - an ordered set $B_R$ of priority bundles.
 A subset of these may be encrypted.
-If a priority bundle is encrypted, then the payload (i.e. the contents of all transacitons contained in the bundle) is encrypted as a single ciphertext, with the other fields of the bundle (including epoch number, sequence number, and signature) remaining in plaintext.
+If a priority bundle is encrypted, then the payload (i.e. the contents of all transactions contained in the bundle) is encrypted as a single ciphertext, with the other fields of the bundle (including epoch number, sequence number, and signature) remaining in plaintext.

 The result of round number zero is predetermined and is considered to have been committed by all parties.
 It has:
 - $R = 0$
 - $P = 0$
 - $T_R = 0$
 - $I_{0,\mathrm{first}} = I_{0,\mathrm{next}} = I_\mathrm{init}$, where $I_\mathrm{init}$ is set administratively
+  - $i_\mathrm{init}$ is the first delayed inbox message that needs to be sequenced by this protocol instance

 - $N_R = \emptyset$
 - $B_R = \emptyset$